Bialgebraic Reasoning on Higher-Order Program Equivalence: Binding and Nondeterminism

 We conclude with a case study of our general framework, namely the functional language \fpc, which is a typed $\lambda$-calculus with recursive types.
 We consider a nondeterministic variant of the standard \fpc~\cite{Gunter92,FioreP94} to emphasize that higher-order abstract GSOS can handle effectful settings.
 The overall treatment is similar to that of untyped~\cite{gmstu23,UrbatTsampasEtAl23} and simply typed~\cite{gmstu24} $\lambda$-calculi in earlier work; hence we focus on the core ideas and omit technical details.

-Compared to \stscr, the language \fpc lacks combinators and instead includes variables, $\lambda$-abstractions, sums, conditionals and a nondeterministic choice operator.
-Terms are typed in $\Ty$ as in~\eqref{eq:type-grammar} without products (which we omit for simplicity, but which are easily incorporated), and the operational rules of \fpc are given by
+The types of \fpc are the same as those of \stscr, defined earlier \eqref{eq:type-grammar}.
+The language \fpc lacks combinators but instead includes variables, $\lambda$-abstractions, sums, products conditionals and a nondeterministic choice operator.
+We skip the term formation rules of \fpc, as they are standard; the (call-by-name, open evaluation) operational semantics is presented in \Cref{fig:fpcrules}.